omo50/Minecraft-Console-Edition/README.md

 This is the official repository for the modpack [Minecraft: Console Edition](https://modrinth.com/modpack/consoleedition) Here you can report something in the issues, or get more information on the modpack itself!

-All mods in Minecraft: Console Edition are *Open Source!* That means you can see rhe source code of every mod in the pack.
+All mods in Minecraft: Console Edition are *Open Source!* That means you can see the source code of every mod in the pack.

-The official Download for Console Edition is available on Modrinth.
+The official Download for Console Edition is available on Modrinth, as i am unable to redistribute it here.

 # 🐛 Issue Tracker